highcharts/connectors-morningstar/tools/README.md

 Docs metadata (llms.txt & sitemap.xml)
 --------------------------------------

-`docs/llms.txt` and `docs/sitemap.xml` are generated from a single source of truth, `tools/libs/DocsPages.ts`, so they never drift apart.
-After editing the docs pages there (or adding a docs page), regenerate both with:
+`docs/llms.txt` and `docs/sitemap.xml` are generated from the docs themselves, so they never drift apart.
+Each doc carries its llms.txt description in a hidden `<!-- llms -->` block at the top; the title comes from the H1 and the grouping from the folder.
+Only the intro and external links live in `tools/libs/Docs.ts`.
+After editing the docs, regenerate both with:

     npm run docs:meta

 You can also run them individually: `npm run llms` and `npm run sitemap`.

-A `pre-commit` hook runs this automatically whenever a commit touches the docs pages, the manifest or the generators, and stages the regenerated files, so you normally do not need to remember to run it by hand.
+A `pre-commit` hook runs this automatically whenever a commit touches the docs, `Docs.ts` or the generators, and stages the regenerated files, so you normally do not need to remember to run it by hand.

-The page list is cross-checked against the markdown files in `docs/connectors`: a new page missing from `DocsPages.ts` is warned about (and still indexed in the sitemap under a default priority), so nothing is silently dropped.
+Every doc must have a description and sit in a folder the layout covers;
-`<lastmod>` in the sitemap is taken per page from the last git commit that touched the source markdown, so re-run this after editing docs rather than hand-editing the dates.
+otherwise generation fails and lists the offending files, so a new page is never silently dropped. `<lastmod>` in the sitemap is taken per page from the last git commit that touched the source markdown, so re-run this after editing docs rather than hand-editing the dates.

 Unit-Tests
 ----------